datarevenue-berlin/py-MUVR/README.rst

 .. code-block:: python

-        from omigami.omigami import FeatureSelector
+        from omigami.feature_selector import FeatureSelector

         feature_selector = FeatureSelector(
-            repetitions=10,
+            n_repetitions=10,
             n_outer=5,
-            estimator="RFC",   # random forest classifier
+            estimator="PLSC",  # partial least squares classifier
             metric="MISS",  # missclassifications
         )

-The `estimator` parameter denotes the model to be used for the feature elimination.
-So far, the only native options supported are "RFC" and "XGBC" (gradient boost classifier), but the class would also accept any scikit-learn model instance.
+The :code:`estimator` parameter denotes the model to be used for the feature elimination.
+So far, the only native options supported are

+        - "RFC" (random forest classifier)
+        - "XGBC" (gradient boost classifier)
+        - "PLSC" (partial least square classifier)

+but the class would also accept any scikit-learn model instance.
 `metric` is the score to address the fitness of the model.
 In this example we are using the number of missclassified samples.
 Other possibilities are